Arab Watch Coalition among 53 NGOs around the world: The EIB Transparency Policy draft needs more immanent measures

 As the EU lending arm, the EIB must ensure the right of all citizens to access information about its operations and to conduct its work as openly as possible with the participation of civil society and local communities.

 The new analysis points that the draft policy fails to apply with the principle of openness and to address serious deficiencies in the EIB policy and practices.
-The bank’s revised draft policy does not apply the bank’s obligation to the principle of openness and correct secrecy of its financing model.
+The bank’s revised draft policy does not apply the bank’s obligation towards the principle of openness, it upholds secrecy of its financing model.

 THE PROPOSAL WOULD REDUCE THE CURRENT LEVEL OF TRANSPARENCY